pengfei99/DataGovernance/docs/metadata-management/Metadata_model_and_management.md

 The advantage of using an international metadata standard is that your metadata have international interoperability.
 The disadvantage is that it's not flexible enough to meet the requirements or data properties of the organization.
-So mang organization have their own standard.
+So many organizations have their own standard.

 ## 4. Metadata creation,

 ### 4.1 Metadata created by Human

-In traditions, metadata has primarily been created by human.
+In traditions, metadata has primarily been created by humans.
 Because there is no other way to create metadata.
-For example, in cultural sector, to assist users with finding printed books, journals, or manuscripts, A human must transcribe descriptive metadata such as title, author, and publication date by examining a physical item.
+For example, in the cultural sector, to assist users with finding printed books, journals, or manuscripts, A human must transcribe descriptive metadata such as title, author, and publication date by examining a physical item.

 For advance metadata such as book summaries, book category, or author background, we may even need an expert of the domain